wavefrontHQ/docs/pages/doc/ts_mmedian.md

 ![mmedian](images/ts_mmedian.png)

-The next example shows how you can compare the `mmedian()` by doing a Cmd-select of several lines.
+The next example shows how you can compare the `mmedian()` results by doing a Cmd-select of several lines.

 ![mmedian compare](images/ts_mmedian_clicked.png)